 We were originally incorporated in the State of Oregon on July 22, 1980 and, on June 6, 2013, we reincorporated in the State of Delaware.
 Our principal executive offices are located at 215 First Street, Suite 415, Cambridge, MA 02142 and our telephone number is (617) 274-4000.
 We maintain an Internet website at www.sarepta.com.
 We have not incorporated the information on our website by reference into this prospectus, and you should not consider it to be a part of this prospectus.

 THE OFFERING

-Common stock offered by us 5,020,921 shares
+Common stock offered by us shares

-Option to purchase additional shares of common stock 753,138 shares offering purchase additional shares)
+Option to purchase additional shares of common stock shares

 Common stock to be outstanding immediately after this